BioEvo/STAR-Fusion-WIKI/Home.md

 'SpliceType' indicates whether the proposed breakpoint occurs at reference exon junctions as provided by the reference transcript structure annotations (ex. gencode).

-The .final.abridged.FFPM output file contents are shown above.
-See the unabridged '.final' output file for the identity of the RNA-Seq fragments identified as junction or spanning fragments.
+The abridged output file contents are shown above.
+See the unabridged 'star-fusion.fusion_predictions.tsv' output file for the identity of the RNA-Seq fragments identified as junction or spanning fragments, where the individual read names are provided as comma-delimited lists in each corresponding column.

+The final column 'annots' provides a simplified annotation for fusion transcript, leveraging [FusionAnnotator](https://github.com/FusionAnnotator/FusionAnnotator/wiki) (bundled with STAR-Fusion).
+For the human source or plug-n-play genome libs, the fusion annotation info is based on [CTAT_HumanFusionLib](https://github.com/FusionAnnotator/CTAT_HumanFusionLib), which includes many popular resources for annotating fusions known to be relevant to cancer, as well as fusions thought to be [red herrings](https://en.wikipedia.org/wiki/Red_herring) that will be automatically filtered from the final output.
+To exclude any annotation-based filtering, use the 'STAR-Fusion --no_annotation_filter' parameter.

 If there are alternatively spliced isoforms for fusion transcripts, the same fusion pair will be listed as multiple entries but with different breakpoints identified.